niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

         cout << DOT;
     }

 It is a little more complex for the AST.
+Because trees are recursive structures, it's easy to write elegant recursive functions that process the trees.
+In this case, the `genDOT(astNode,bool)` function helps recursively descend the AST tree, and print out it's nodes

     int rootNum = 0;
     void Parser::genDOT() {